 Low pH and low B12 affect your blood

 Both low pH and low vitamin B12 levels affect your blood, which in turn affects the amount of oxygen your tissues receive.
-When you have low vitamin B12 levels your blood cells are unable to properly divide.
+When you have low vitamin B12 levels your red blood cells are unable to properly divide.
 As a result they become too large to pass easily into your small vessels.
 With low pH your blood cells clump together and the clumps can’t pass easily into your small vessels.
 In both cases the lack of oxygen to your cells makes you feel tired.

 Healthy blood cells are kept separate from each other by their negatively charged outside and positively charged inside.
 In an over acidic body the acid strips blood cells of their negative charge, without which they no longer have the repelling force they need and clump together.